Aurora (singer): 2014–2017: All My Demons Greeting Me as a Friend

-In November 2017, Aurora performed a Christmas concert at Nidaros Cathedral in Trondheim, during the Olavsfestdagene.
-The event sold out its tickets in five minutes and was broadcast on NRK1 the following month.
-Initially, the cathedral administration objected, stating the concert did not meet the venue's usage criteria, but an appeal to the parish council secured its approval.
+In November 2017, Aurora performed a Christmas concert at Nidaros Cathedral in Trondheim as part of the Olavsfestdagene.
+The event sold out its tickets in five minutes and was later broadcast on NRK1.
+The cathedral administration had initially objected, stating that the concert did not meet the venue's usage criteria, but an appeal to the parish council secured its approval.